svm-suite/svm-suite.github.io/README.md

 ##### 1.2.4. modularity

 Defining computing streams may become very complex.
-To tackle this problem, each *compute-stateful.svm* service may scatter its code in many files and directories.
+To tackle this problem, each *Compute-stateful.svm* service may scatter its code in many files and directories.
 We can then invoke such files by previously declaring them in `IMPORT` sections:

 ```
 (